sjzaib/aws-swarm-gluster/README.md

 worker_count: <integer>
 ```

 Default is a 4 node cluster with 3 managers and 1 worker.
-Managers also runs containers.
+Managers also run containers.
 So all your nodes will run containers but manager nodes also have additional responsibility to manage docker swarm.

 To change aws region edit group_vars/all.yml
 ```shell
 region: us-east-1
 ```
-Default region set is us-east-2
+Default region is us-east-2

 For production use you may want to protect gluster EBS volume